Mindfulness is a buzzword of 2018. And it's not surprising. Everywhere you look, it seems we're all craving a slower pace and gentler lifestyle.

 9. Slow right down

-It's amazing how mindful you can become by just slowing down.
+It's incredible how mindful you can become by just slowing down.
 When you eat your lunch, for example, do so slowly and mindfully.
 How does your food smell and taste?
 Chew slowly and enjoy every moment of eating.
 Don't sit at your desk and scoff your sandwich down.
 Cherish the moment.

 As Thich Nhat Hanh says: "Drink your tea slowly and reverently, as if it is the axis on which the world earth revolves – slowly, evenly, without rushing toward the future; live the actual moment.
 Only this moment is life."